-Cloud computing is a foundational step toward enterprise digitalization.
+Cloud computing is a foundational step toward digital transformation.
 Cloud computing can empower data-driven decision making, organizational agility, and enhanced productivity.
 Today approximately half of all companies globally store business critical data on the cloud.
 Unlike companies that were forced to rush into cloud migration because of the pandemic, companies today have the opportunity to take a thoughtful, best-practice approach to cloud migration.

 Approaches to Cloud Migration